Carolinian people: Notable people

 Benigno Repeki Fitial (1945–) became the first Carolinian governor of CNMI in 2006 and served until 2013.
-During this time he was a member of the U. S. Republican Party.
+During this time he was a member of the U.S. Republican Party.

 Candy Taman (1948–) is a Chamorro-Carolinian recording artist who made Chamorro and Carolinian music.
 He formed a band called Local Breed with Frank "Bokonggo" Pangelinan.
 He would later rename it Tropocisette.
 He pioneered Chamorro music on CNMI.

-Felicidad Taman Ogumoro (1949-) was a member of the First Commonwealth Legislature and cofounder of Western Pacific Associates.
+Felicidad Taman Ogumoro (1949–2024) was a member of the First Commonwealth Legislature and cofounder of Western Pacific Associates.
 She was one of the first two women in the Northern Marianas Commonwealth Legislature.
-In Micronesian culture she has change the idea of traditional roles for males and females.
+In Micronesian culture, she has changed the idea of traditional roles for males and females.
 She also became vice speaker of House of Representatives on the CNMI.

-Jacinta (Libwaischibw) "Cinta" Matagolai Kaipat (August 1961-) was the first Refaluwasch woman to become a lawyer.
-The Northern Islands' Agrighan Island was where she was born.
+Jacinta (Libwaischibw) "Cinta" Matagolai Kaipat (August 17, 1961–February 22, 2023) was the first Refaluwasch woman to become a lawyer.
+She was born in Agrighan, Northern Mariana Islands.

-Felipe I. Ruak (1961 or 1962-) an artistic director of a stick dancing group called the Talabwog Man Stick Dancers.
-This is traditional Refaluwasch group in Saipan.
-His son Joseph K. Ruak is an artistic director of the same group.
+Felipe I. Ruak (1961 or 1962–) is an artistic director of a stick dancing group called the Talabwog Man Stick Dancers, a traditional Refaluwasch group in Saipan.
+His son, Joseph K. Ruak, is an artistic director of the group.
 He is from the Tanapag Village.

+Melvin L. O. Faisao is the executive director of the Chamorro-Carolinian Language Policy Commission.
+He was a representative in the Northern Marianas Commonwealth Legislature in the latter 90s.
+Before he was executive director of the commission he was a secretary in the Department of Community and Cultural Affairs.

+Isidro "Sid" Ogumoro is the earliest known Carolinian who became a Catholic deacon.
+His birth date is November 4.
+He is now Parish Administrator of the San Roque Parish in Saipan.

+Gordon Ichihara Marciano (1967–) is a tour company director of Pacific Development Inc. He is also Chamorro and Japanese.

 Joseph James Norita Camacho became the first Carolinian judge in CNMI.
 He became a judge in 2011.

-Oston Saralu is a Chamorro/Carolinian/Palauan American singer.
+Oston Saralu is a Chamorro/Carolinian/Palauan‐American singer.

-Sarilyn Ogumoro Escobar became the first Carolinian to be a commissioned officer in US Navy.
+Sarilyn Ogumoro Escobar became the first Carolinian to be a commissioned officer in the U.S. Navy.

+Luella Marciano became the resident executive of the NMI Indigenous Affairs Office in 2024.